visgl/deck.gl/docs/api-reference/core/web-mercator-viewport.md

   + `nearZMultiplier` (Number, optional) - Scaler for the near plane, 1 unit equals to the height of the viewport.
 Default to `0.1`.
   + `farZMultiplier` (Number, optional) - Scaler for the far plane, 1 unit equals to the distance from the camera to the top edge of the screen.
 Default to `1.01`.
   + `orthographic` (Boolean, optional) - Default `false`.
+  + `projectionMatrix` (Array, optional) - Optional 16-element 4x4 projection matrix, that overrides the matrix created from the parameters above.

 Remarks: